monfaredman/Irdnl/backend/ISSUES.md

 # Remaining Issues & Future Enhancements

-This document lists all remaining items and future enhancements for the PersiaPlay backend MVP.
+This document lists all remaining items and future enhancements for the irdnl backend MVP.

 ## 🔴 High Priority